-Applications for the 2017 program are now open.
-Successful applicants will be notified as soon as possible, and a deposit will be required to hold a place in the 2017 program.
-Remaining fees, based on the length of the residency, will be due on June 30, 2017.
+Applications for the 2018 program are now open, a deposit will be required to hold a place in the 2018 program.
+Remaining fees, based on the length of the residency, will be due on June 15, 2018.
+Apply early as workshops and residencies will be limited to a total of 50 visiting artists on campus.
+If upon review of your application it is determined that we cannot accommodate your needs your deposit will be refunded in full in a timely manner.

-For 2017, participants can choose between, one, two, or three–week residencies between July 16 and August 5.
+For 2018 Sedona Summer Colony, participants can choose between, one, two, or three-week residencies between July 21, (arrival date) and August 11, (August 12 departure date).
 Day residencies, intended for creative people already residing in Northern Arizona, can be for any length (but are subject to space availability).
-Residents are responsible for travel, supplies and equipment, and the residency fee $65/day ($30/day for day residents).
+Residents are responsible for travel, supplies and equipment, and the residency fee $85/day for full residency or ($40/day for day residents).
+See workshop/residency option to create a residency beginning on July 15 with a four day workshop.

-The program provides housing, linens, most meals, workspace (may be shared).
+The program provides housing, linens, 2 meals per day and workspace (which may be shared).
 The campus will host a maximum of 50 artists per day, and in keeping with its purpose of providing a quiet and inspiring location, the residency is not open to spouses, partners, children, or other relatives.
 Pets are not permitted.

 By plane: The most convenient airport is Phoenix Sky Harbor (PHX), located 2 hours South of Sedona.
 From there, Arizona Shuttle and ACEXPress provide van service to and from Sedona.
 If renting a car at PHX, see By Car section below.
 Flagstaff Pulliam Airport (FLG) is located one hour North, but most flights connect from PHX, and there are fewer scheduling options.
 Las Vegas’s McCarran International Airport (LAS) is a 4-hour drive from Sedona, and is an option if renting a car during your residency.

 By train: Amtrak's Southwest Chief runs daily between Chicago and Los Angeles, with a stop in Flagstaff.
 Sedona is a one-hour drive from Flagstaff, along Interstate 17.